trophia/influ/README.md

 ## How do I get it?

 The package is still in development.
-A beta version is available under [Downloads](https://github.com/trophia/influ/downloads).
+A beta version is available under [Releases](https://github.com/trophia/influ/releases/).
 Eventually influ will be submitted to the [Comprehensive R Archive Network](http://cran.r-project.org/) for direct installation via the `install.packages` R function.

 ## How do I use it?

-We recommend looking at the `influ` [vignette](https://github.com/downloads/trophia/influ/influ_vignette.pdf) first.
-But if you don't have time for even that, here an even quicker run down....
+We recommend looking at the `influ` [vignette](https://github.com/trophia/influ/releases/download/0.8/influ_vignette.pdf) first.
+But if you don't have time for even that, here's an even quicker run down....

 ```s
 #Install the package after downloading it